copperspice/diamond/README.md

 ### Introduction

 Diamond is a cross platform compact editor designed for programmers.
 It was developed using the CopperSpice libraries and was written in C++.

-The Diamond project began as a replacement for the Crimson and Emerald Editors which were Windows only programs and are no longer supported.
+The Diamond project began as a replacement for the Crimson and Emerald Editors, both of these were Windows only programs and are no longer supported.
+Diamond has evolved to become a programmers editor with a focus on developing C++ appplications.

 ###### Key Features